 - Civil rights violations,

-- 2. How does a class action get initiated in California?
+- 2. How do I start a class action lawsuit?

 - 3. What criteria does a California court use in certifying a class?

-A class action is a lawsuit that resolves a common issue of liability and/or damages affecting a large group of people.
+A class action in California is a lawsuit that resolves a common issue of liability and/or damages affecting a large group of people.
 California Code of Civil Procedure § 382 provides:

 “[W]hen the question is one of a common or general interest, of many persons, or when the parties are numerous, and it is impracticable to bring them all before the court, one or more may sue or defend for the benefit of all.”

-Any potential plaintiff can initiate a class action in California.
-The first step in a class action is to file a lawsuit and move for certification as a class.
+You can initiate a class action in California.
+The first step is to file a lawsuit and move for certification.

-The court then decides whether the proposed class meets the requirements for certification.
+The court then decides whether the proposed new class action claim meets the requirements for certification.
 At this point, the judge does not consider the underlying merits of the case.
-He or she only determines whether the claims should be tried as a class action.1
+The judge only determines whether the claims should be tried under CCP 382.1

-To get certification as a class action in California, the plaintiff must establish that there is “an ascertainable class” and a “well-defined community of interest among class members.”2
+To get a certification in California, you must establish that there is “an ascertainable class” and a “well-defined community of interest among members.”2